simgrid/simgrid/examples/README.rst

 Dealing with network failures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This examples shows how to survive to network exceptions that occur when a link is turned off, or when the actor with whom you communicate fails because its host is turned off.
+This examples shows how to survive to network exceptions that occurs when a link is turned off, or when the actor with whom you communicate fails because its host is turned off.
 In this case, any blocking operation such as ``put``, ``get`` or ``wait`` will raise an exception that you can catch and react to.
 See also :ref:`howto_churn`, :ref:`this example <s4u_ex_platform_state_profile>` on how to attach a state profile to hosts and